 such an approach as well when investigating character networks in movies.
 Please note that slicing a

 play based on exits and/or entrances automatically results in cuts between scenes.
+This means that slicing a play by exits and entrances cannot create slices that cross scene-boundaries.

 A second theoretical decision regards when to form a tie between characters.
 Stiller et al. (2003) used